The Trailblazer Luminary Award

 Dr. James Orbinski

-Dr. James Orbinski is the inaugural Director of York University’s Dahdaleh Institute for Global Health Research.
+Dr. James Orbinski is professor and inaugural Director of York University’s Dahdaleh Institute for Global Health Research.
 Dr. Orbinski holds a BSc from Trent University, an MD from McMaster University, and an MA in international relations from the University of Toronto.

-As a medical doctor, humanitarian practitioner and advocate, best-selling author, and a leading global health scholar, Dr. Orbinski believes in actively shaping our world so that it is more just, fair, and humane.
+As a medical doctor, a humanitarian practitioner and advocate, a best-selling author, and a leading global in global health, Dr. Orbinski believes in actively engaging and shaping our world so that it is more just, fair, and humane.
 Prior to joining the Dahdaleh Institute, Dr. Orbinski provided medical humanitarian relief in situations of war, famine, epidemic disease, and genocide with Médecins Sans Frontières / Doctors Without Borders (MSF).
 For this and other work, he was appointed as an Officer of the Order of Canada and was awarded the Meritorious Service Cross.
 Dr. Orbinski is an avid canoeist and lives in Guelph, Ontario, with his wife and their three children.